-High Point Solar Limited is a private company limited by shares incorporated and domiciled in England in the United Kingdom (registered number 08407533).
+Gnowee Power Limited is a private company limited by shares incorporated and domiciled in England in the United Kingdom (registered number 07447559).
 The registered office is 7th Floor, 33 Holborn, London, EC1N 2HU.

-The Company's principal activities are the construction and operation of solar plants and the generation of solar power.
+The Company is a wholly owned subsidiary of a group of companies of which the principal activities are the construction and operation of solar plants and the generation of solar power.
 The primary focus and business activity of the Company is not expected to change.